 The Missouri Housing Development Commission (MHDC) provides down payment assistance for both first-time and repeat buyers.
-What's on offer is a second-mortgage loan of up to 4 percent of the home’s purchase price.
-The good news is that loan will be forgiven after 10 years, providing you don't move, sell, refinance or pay off your first mortgage during that time.
+This comes in the form of a second mortgage loan of up to 4% of the home’s purchase price.

-To qualify, your income must be below certain limits, which vary across different areas.
-You also can't buy a single-family home with a purchase price over $303,231 (duplexes $388,245).
+- To qualify, your income must be below certain limits, which vary by location

 Get more information from the MHDC’s website.
 And check out HUD’s list of other homeownership assistance programs in Missouri, including one operated by the Delta Area Economic Opportunity Corporation.